YamlRepository

 Fetching Entities

-Analogous to the Doctrine Entity repository, the YamlRepository
+Analogous to the Doctrine Entity repository, the YamlRepository provides the following methods for fetching entities:

 Examples